 - The lemon curd was hot when butter was added - The melted butter makes a looser lemon filling.

-- The butter was not incorporated evenly in the lemon curd - This happens most often when the butter or lemon curd is cold.
+- The butter was not incorporated evenly in the lemon curd - This happens most often when the butter is cold.
 The cold, firm butter does not emulsify well with the lemon curd and partially separates, which ends up in a looser filling.

 - Add egg whites to a bowl of a stand mixer.
 Ensure that no oil, liquids, or other residue is mixed in the tools and egg whites so that the meringue is whipped properly.